iosonoLel3x/user-settings/README.md

 - Split the large demo cell into smaller concept-focused cells with short explanations and questions for students.
 - Add short exercises (e.g., "implement and test reverse_list()") and expected outputs so students can practice.
 - Convert the demo into a printable handout or slides.

-If you want, I can split the notebook into separate cells with explanatory Markdown and small practice problems ready for your exam revision session.
-Tell me how many sections or which topics you want emphasized and I will update the notebook accordingly.